 Here is the list of basic questions that I was asked during the interview:

-What did you do after you received the result that you were accepted as a MEXT scholar?
+What did you do after you found out that you were accepted as a MEXT scholar?

 I quit my university in Nepal and started learning Japanese from scratch.
 Every grantee will be placed at a preparatory educational institution to learn a sufficient amount of Japanese before taking the major courses.
 For me, I went to the Tokyo University of Foreign Studies.
 Every scholar has to take another Japanese test after a one-year study at the preparatory educational institution.
 Therefore, I also had to take physics, chemistry, and mathematics tests in Japanese.
 After I passed the second test, there was a consultation session in which I had chances to discuss my priorities of universities with the admissions committee.
 I wanted to stay in Tokyo, so I chose the University of Tokyo as my first priority and the Tokyo Institute of Technology as my second priority.
 After all, I got accepted by the Tokyo Institute of Technology and started preparing for visa documents afterward.

-Can you tell me how did you plan to use the scholarship grant?
+Can you tell us how you plan to use the MEXT scholarship grant?